BobHerold/RobertHeroldportfolio/README.md

    2. Colorspace for my final color palette;  https://mycolor.space/

-   3. Used https://tinyjpg.com/   to compress .jpg images down to smaller size for better more efficient loading of web site.
+   3. Used https://tinyjpg.com/   To compress .jpg images down to smaller size for better more efficient loading of web site.

    4. Am I Responsive web site for checking responsiveness on all Apple devices screen sizes;
    http://ami.responsivedesign.is/